bravebirdy/docker-nginx-deploy/README.md

 - Ensure firewall allows ports 80 & 443
 - Sudo necessary for Nginx and SSL setup
 - First certificate issuance may take a few minutes
-- Certificates auto-renew (valid 90 days)
+- Certificates are valid for 90 days (ensure certbot auto-renewal is configured via system cron)

 ## 🔍 Troubleshooting